madhurashinde/Practice-Codes/README.md

 # Practice-Code

-Four programmes added and they are mentioned as follows:
+Five programmes added and they are mentioned as follows:

 1.Calculator-Add, Subtract, Multiply, Divide